 - The properties of the vehicle such as size, weight and aerodynamics are crucial characteristics that will determine speed, torque and power requirements of the electric motor.

 - We usually aim to at least match the peak torque of the original motor.
-And then remember that your new R-EV will have all this torque available at low (zero) revs, so it will put a bigger smile on your face
+And then remember that your new Retro-EV will have all this torque available at low (zero) revs, so it will put a bigger smile on your face

 - Considering the continuous power levels will determine if you can stay at a particular high speed.
 If you want to cruise on an autobahn at 140 mph, the continuous power needed might be 160kW.
 Cruise at 70 mph and 60kW could be fine.

 - What is your budget?
 Higher performance, higher voltage motors can become very expensive to install.